appindesign/M-Time-Series/readme.md

 Given an ordered list with an even number of items, there is no "centre" item.
 This presents a problem if you wish to calculate a centred average.
 A suitable solution starts by creating an odd list, of n+1 items, using the n/2 items before the item, the item itself and the n/2 items after the item.
 Passing such a list to this function will result in a centred average being calculated as 1/2 x the first item plus 1/2 x the last item plus the sum of the other items, all of this then being divided by n.

-*Parameters* A single parameter of an odd list of null numbers is required.
+*Parameters*
+- `lst` A odd-length list of non-null numbers.
+The length is n+1 where n is number of items the centred average is to be calculated for.

 *Return* A number which is the centred average of the list.